plainionist/plainionist.github.io/_posts/2017-08-14-NET-Microservices-Architecture-for-Containerized-NET-Applications.md

 ---
 layout: post
-title: .NET Microservices - Architecture for Containerized .NET Applications
+title: Architecture for Containerized .NET Applications
 description: Looking for an introduction into practical microservices architectures in the .Net eco system?
 Here is where you should start.
 tags: [book]
 excerpt_separator: <!--more-->
+lint-nowarn: JL0003
 ---

 Since a while now I am interested in MicroServices architectures, their benefits and how to implement them.